gurugopinath85/WhyKnot-ECommerce-website/README.md

   - User Profiles: Implement user accounts to track orders and save wishlists.
   - Payment Integration: Secure payment gateways are being integrated to enable smooth online transactions.

 Whyknot is a work in progress and will continue to evolve as the crochet business grows.
 Stay tuned for product updates and new features!
+I’m eager for any feedback so feel free to reach out.